 I was recently reading one of my favorite authors, Mark Nepo, as he described lack of clarity as a muddy river.
-The muddy river metaphor is helpful to describe how clutter can run through our minds, our homes and our business life, making everything seem so unclear at times while clouding our decisions.
+The muddy river is a helpful metaphor to illustrate how clutter can run through our minds, our homes and our business.
+Standing in a muddy river, everything seem so unclear, which can cloud our actions and decisions.

-When stuck and unclear how to move forward, find stillness.
+When you’re stuck in a muddy river and unclear how to move forward, find stillness.

-When we are unclear about the stuff that we surround ourselves with in our homes and lives, our vision, inspiration and flow of life can become clouded.
-Like a fast running current where we can’t see the bottom, the silt and rushing waters make it virtually impossible to find our ground.
-We are then uncertain how to proceed and can become stuck!
+Our vision, inspiration and flow of life become clouded when we are unclear about the stuff that surrounds us in our homes and lives.
+Like a fast running current, we can’t see the bottom.
+The silt and rushing waters make it virtually impossible to find our ground.
+When we are uncertain we can become stuck!

-I may dip my toe into the running waters, right on the edge, still feeling safe, I can stop and take it in.
-Inch by inch I can trust the feelings that come, rather than making decisions based on external forces (that feel so out of my control!).
+I might risk dipping my toe into the running waters, right on the edge, while feeling safe from the vantage of the shore.
+Stop and take it in.
+Inch by inch trust your feelings, and sensations.
+Act based feelings rather than making decisions based on external forces.

-How can we get unstuck?
+How do we get unstuck?
 By learning to trust our feelings.
-This doesn’t always come naturally because our culture teaches us to lead with thought, not feeling!
-This is when it’s most important to stop and cut through the thoughts to what is underlying and recognize how we feel.
+It doesn’t always come naturally.
+Our culture teaches us to lead with thought, not feeling!
+This is when it’s most important to stop, cut through the thoughts.
+Pay attention to what is underlying and recognize how we feel.

 When we pick up a sentimental item, can we identify the feeling that object evokes?
-Is it joyful, bitterness, sad, or nostalgic-evoking memories (good-bad or mixed)?
-It’s really important to begin to invite and honor our feelings about our stuff.
-When we do we can then take honest action in the decisions we make about keeping or getting rid of stuff.
+Is it joy, bitterness, saddness, or nostalgia?
+Does it evoke memories; good-bad or mixed?
+It’s important to invite and honor how we feel about our stuff.
+By doing so, we can take honest action in the decisions we make about keeping or getting rid of stuff.

 The muddy river metaphor as tool…

-A useful tool when we begin to make decisions about releasing clutter is setting our intentions.
-Once we are a bit more in tune with our feelings we can decide how we want a space to feel.
-We create that space and those feelings by making decisions to only allow what evokes that feeling into our space.
+Setting our intention is a helpful tool when we begin to make decisions about releasing clutter.
+Once we are more in tune with our feelings we can decide how we want space to feel.
+We create that space and those feelings by making decisions and only allowing what evokes those feeling into our space.

 Setting an intention is as simple as deciding and acting from a place of alignment!

-The process of getting clear about your clutter might look something like this:
+The process of getting clear about your clutter might proceed something like this:

-- Go into a clutter filled space with a journal or piece of paper to take notes on.
+- Go into a clutter filled space with a journal or piece of paper to take notes.

-- Sit in the space for 5 minutes or longer and take notes about how the space currently feels.
-What emotions come up (good and bad)?
+- Sit in the space for about 5-10 minutes and notes how the space feels.
+What emotions come up?

-- Pick up a few objects and invite a response based on how you feel, this is like testing the waters.
-Some people are really physically impacted by touching items, others are more visual so it’s good to try both and take a few notes.
+- Pick up objects and invite a response based on how you feel.
+This is like testing the waters.
+Some people are physically impacted by touching items, others are more visual.
+It’s good to try both and take notes on how yoyu respond.

-- Begin the process of clearing away the objects and clutter that are not in alignment with your intentions and how you want to feel.
+- Begin the process of clearing objects and clutter that are not in alignment with your intentions and how you want to feel.

 In the meantime you might want to check out my Clutter Action Plan!